 More so, even the batteries can work with you through long hours because they are XR lithium-ion models that come with a fuel gauge and store 33% more power compared to standard battery packs.

 By delivering 150ft/lbs of maximum torque, this tool is ideal for driving and removing fasteners in wood, metal, or concrete.
 You may also use it for fastening or loosening nuts and bolts.

 2. Ingersoll-Rand 231C Super-Duty Air Impact Wrench, 1/2 Inch

 What will you get?

 Ingersoll-Rand 231C is an air impact wrench designed with a ½-inch drive socket.
-It is engineered with a twin-hammer impact mechanism that produces the maximum torque of 600 ft/lbs.
+It is engineered with a twin-hammer impact mechanism that produces a maximum torque of 600 ft/lbs.
 It also runs at an impressive speed that can produce 8000RM and 1200BPM.

-This tool is ergonomic, portable and lightweight, weighing only 5.8lbs.
+This tool is ergonomic, portable, and lightweight, weighing only 5.8lbs.
 Yet, you can instantly feel that the material used is durable and sturdy.
 It is bought as ‘ready-to-use’ and arrives fully lubricated.